-The RoNIX platform is an independent Internet eXchange (it is not neither controlled by one operator, nor by a restricted group; but by an open NGO) and consists of a network of Internet eXchange nodes (IXs) serving the community of Internet Service Providers in Romania and neighboring countries (Moldova, Bulgaria).
+The RoNIX platform is an independent Internet eXchange (it is not neither controlled by one operator, nor by a restricted group; but by an open NGO) and consists of a network of Internet eXchange nodes (IX) serving the community of Internet Service Providers in Romania and neighboring countries (Moldova, Bulgaria).
 RoNIX was rolled-out in successive phases by installing nodes (switching centers) in several locations.

 The RoNIX project is one of the main objectives of ANISP and ensures the routing of inter-network traffic on a transparent basis, according to procedures established within the community.

 Using a local Internet eXchange eliminates the need to send local traffic through expensive and less secure international connections and facilitates the development of applications and services hosted in Romania.

 The first RoNIX node was installed on September 7, 2001 in a room provided by SN Radiocomunicatii in the “Phone Palace” (Calea Victoriei, Bucharest), using the hardware and software technology provided by CISCO Romania and by Compaq Romania.
 The second RoNIX node was installed on May 10, 2005 at iNES Group location.